alainQtec/NerdCrypt/Readme.md

 This Module's features focus mainly on **Data encryption**, **Data protection**, **Secure communication** and **User authentication**

-## Usage

-Here is a basic usage guide for NerdCrypt

-For Extended usage read the [Wiki](https://github.com/alainQtec/NerdCrypt/wiki)

 ## 🧑‍💻 **How to install**

 ```powershell